creativewave/animate/README.md

 `Options` is either a `Number` representing the animation's duration (in milliseconds), or an `Object` containing one or more timing properties.

-See the list of features at the top of the page, and learn more on [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Element/animate).
+Learn more on [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Element/animate), and check the supported options at the top of the page.

 Instead of providing a `String` for `easing`, you can provide your own function whose type should be `easing :: Time -> Number`, and which is supposed to return `0` when `Time` is `0`, and `1` when `Time` is `1`.

-If not defined, `Options` will default to `0`.

 ### Return value